pycckuu/non-api-twitter-parser/README.md

 In [13]: prsd_tweets, m = twitter_semantics.semantic_analysis(prsd_tweets)
 ```

 It will perform the training of neural network.
 If you don't want to wait  long you may use already trained [Keras]() weights.
-Download them using this [link](https://www.dropbox.com/s/jp443in7mu5i3xr/weights.h5?dl=1) and put file in in the repository root folder.
+Download them using this [link](https://www.dropbox.com/s/jp443in7mu5i3xr/weights.h5?dl=1) and put file in the repository root folder.
 Run the script again:

 ```python
 In [14]: prsd_tweets, m = twitter_semantics.semantic_analysis(prsd_tweets)